wswartzendruber/la4k/la4k-slf4j/README.md

 The `la4k-slf4j` bridge connects `la4k-api` to SLF4J, and therefore, to Logback (if desired).

+## Activation

+The JAR for this bridge needs to be in the application's classpath.
+From there, `la4k-api` will use JSPI to detect it and forward events to it, so long as there is not another bridge that takes precedence.

 ## Naming

 The LA4K name maps directly to the SLF4J name.